 Pranab Mukherjee Biography

-In 1969, Pranab Mukherjee started his parliamentary career as a member of Rajya Sabha from the congress party.
+In 1969, Pranab Mukherjee started his parliamentary career as a member of Rajya Sabha from the Congress party.
 He was re-elected in the following years: 1975, 1981, 1993 and 1999.
-From a series of cabinet posts he rose to become the Finance Minister of India from 1982 to 1984.
-His tenure was well-known for India not withdrawing the last billion installment of an IMF loan.
-For a brief period he was pushed out of the Congress party, and during this phase he shaped his own political party called “Rashtriya Samajwadi Congress”, however later on he merged it back with Congress party in 1989.
+From a series of cabinet posts, he rose to become the Finance Minister of India from 1982 to 1984.
+His tenure was well-known for India not withdrawing the last billion installments of an IMF loan.
+For a brief period he was pushed out of the Congress party, and during this phase, he shaped his own political party called “Rashtriya Samajwadi Congress”, however, later on, he merged it back with Congress party in 1989.

 Pranab Mukherjee won the Lok Sabha elections for the first time from Jangipur and was made the Leader of the House in the Lok Sabha.
 He heads the Congress Parliamentary Party and the Congress Legislative Party which constitutes of all the Congress MPs and MLAs in the country and also has the merit of being a Minister with various high profile Ministries.